QingliangLi/d3workshop/README.md

 Next, we must also update each team's bar graph.

 As part of the animation, we include `.style('fill', d => d3.interpolateRdYlBu(d.value/100))` which defines the number of games won by each team as a fraction between 0 and 1.
-As teams win more games, the bar will gradually change from red to yellow to blue:
+We will add a chromatic scheme to visually show as teams win more games, the bar will gradually change from red to yellow to blue:

 ```javascript
 rects.data(data)